Pwd Command in Linux (Current Working Directory)

 3 min read

-In this tutorial, we will show you how to use the pwd command to determine your current working directory.
+In this article, we will show you how to determine your current working directory using the

 The current working directory is the directory in which the user is currently working in.
 Each time you interact with your command prompt, you are working within a directory.